The Netherlands – a Whistle-stop Tour!

 Den Haag (The Hague) and Scheveningen

 The Hague is the administrative capital of the Netherlands and home to the Dutch government, parliament, its foreign embassies and the International Court of Justice.
-A quieter city than Amsterdam, there are nevertheless an abundance of tourist attractions and quality museums in the splendid city centre.
+It is a quieter city than Amsterdam, nevertheless, there is an abundance of tourist attractions and quality museums in the splendid city centre.
 Probably the most famous of these is the ‘Binnenhof’ (Inner Court), a collection of historical buildings, many dating back to the 13th century, that adjoins the houses of parliament.
 Then there is the impressive ‘Paleis Noordeinde’ (Noordeinde Palace) which is still an official residence of Queen Beatrix today and, although entrance to tourists is not allowed, you can enjoy a pleasant walk around the palace gardens and still get a great view of her home.

 Amongst the museums in Den Haag, the Mauritshuis with its grand collection of masterpieces from the Dutch Golden Age and the Gemeentemuseum with its extensive show of modern art, are the most recommended.